The acquisition of Activision Blizzard does not pass like butter in the pan

 However, he’s starting to get a little gritty in the gears.

-“If Microsoft acquires Activision Blizzard, it could harm its rivals, including new and future entrants to the games industry, by denying them access to Activision Blizzard games or providing them with access on much more difficult.”
+“If Microsoft acquires Activision Blizzard, it might harm its rivals, including new and future entrants to the games industry, by denying them access to Activision Blizzard games or providing them with access on much more difficult.”

 In short, the CMA is waiting for answers from the main players involved in the transaction, which fears that the whole thing will create a precedent that would harm the principle of free competition.